-Getting Help with a Construction Accident Injury
+What To Do After a Construction Accident Injury

 If you have been injured as a result of an accident at a construction site, there are a number of things you can do to protect yourself and your legal rights:

-- Get medical attention for your injuries
+- Seek immediate medical attention for your injuries.

-- Report the injury to your employer and/or construction site manager, and note the name and position of the person notified
+- Report the injury to your employer.
+You might also report the injury to your construction site manager.
+Note the name and position of the person notified.

-- Get the names and contact information of anyone who may have witnessed the accident
+- Get the names and contact information of anyone who may have witnessed the accident.

-Get an Attorney to Review Your Construction Injury Claim
+Get an Attorney To Review Your Construction Injury Claim

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help